-I’m an American trained public school teacher, my parents were both public school teachers, my father-in-law and my two sisters-in-laws were also public school teachers.
+I’m an American trained public school teacher, my parents were both public school teachers, my father-in-law and my two sisters-in-law were also public school teachers.
 Public school service runs deep in my family.
 However, no matter if I was working in a public, private or international school, students moving to and from schools is inevitable.
 I’ve seen students move across town, across state lines, and around the world.
-In most cases, it seems that the narrative of students needs are often erased and the communication necessary for creating smooth transitions sounds more like a busy signal.
+In most cases, it seems that the narrative of student needs is often erased and the communication necessary for creating smooth transitions sounds more like a busy signal.

 Transition supports at international schools are starting to be researched and implemented thanks to organizations like SPAN.
 However, these transition supports are focused on students that fall within the general education bubble.
 In order to make this research completely comprehensive, children with special needs, gifted children, and their families must be kept in mind as well.

-Here in Switzerland, there are a few schools such as Zurich International School, Inter-Community School, and The International School of Geneva that provide services to students of varying ability levels.
-Unfortunately, space is extremely limited and the criteria to be admitted into these programs is rigid.
+Here in Switzerland, there are a few schools such as International School Basel, Inter-Community School, and The International School of Geneva that provide services to students of varying ability levels.
+Unfortunately, space is extremely limited and the criteria to be admitted into these programs are rigid.
 We need to call for additional schools in the international community to admit students of all ability levels and help create meaningful educational outcomes.

 Second, creating a common language among learning support professionals in the international schools will not only help those working in the schools but parents as well.
 Often, parents are confused by the different terminology used from school to school and are not sure if potential schools provide appropriate services to meet their child’s needs.
 Creating an international learning support language will ease these confusions.